 - Communication: communication is key in the family and in all human relationships.
 Lack of communication can lead to unhappiness and misunderstandings.
 Small problems can become avalanches when we don’t communicate efficiently.

-I would argue that this is the most important value for families to have.
-When people feel they can talk openly about anything – hopes, dreams, fears, successes or failures – all without judgment, it’s encouraging and strengthens the bond.
+addition to spoken words, communication also extends to tone, volume, expression, listening to visual contact, body language and effectiveness.
+We could say that communication is the most important value of families because when people feel they can speak openly about anything – hopes, dreams, fears, successes and failures – all without judgment, it is encouraging and strengthens the bond.